 School Competition Co-ordinator

 Jarrod is originally from Kingaroy, QLD and grew up on a small beef cattle property.
 He graduated from a Bachelor of Applied Science (Hons) at The University of Queensland, coached the UQ ICMJ team for the 2013 and 2014 competitions, and has recently submitted his PhD thesis on developing a new heat load index for subtropical dairy regions.
 Jarrod is currently employed as a Business Development Officer for Meat Standards Australia, where he works alongside NSW and WA abattoirs and brand owners to ensure that the MSA program is assisting them to meet their business goals and identifying opportunities for improvement and growth of the program within their business.

 Website/ Social Media

-Kiri grew up on the south coast of NSW.
-She was first introduced to meat judging and meat science while completing a degree in Animal and Veterinary Bioscience at the University of Sydney, graduating in 2008.
-Kiri has worked for the Department of Agriculture, and Fisheries in Qld as a beef officer since 2010 in various locations across Qld and is currently a beef and sheep officer based at Longreach, covering north and central western Qld.
+Kiri is originally from the south coast of NSW and completed a degree in Animal and Veterinary Bioscience at the University of Sydney in 2008.
+From 2010 to 2018 Kiri worked for the Department of Agriculture and Fisheries as a livestock officer, based in far north, southern and western Qld regions.
+In 2018 Kiri joined Teys Australia in central Qld, working in Livestock Strategic Operations.
 Kiri enjoys working with producers in the red meat industry and in particular, assisting them to better meet market specifications and improve meat quality through on-farm management practices.
 Kiri is keen to see more young people join the red meat industry.

 Venue and Product Co-ordination